What is French studies?

 Why study French at Queen Mary?

-With an overall student satisfaction rate of 92% in the 2014 National Student Survey (NSS), the Department of French at Queen Mary ranks equal second among London universities, and is in the top ten in the Russell Group.
-Student satisfaction in the areas of teaching, assessment and feedback, learning resources, organisation and management, and personal development was higher than for the top quartile of universities nationwide (all subjects).
+With an overall student satisfaction rate of 94% in the 2015 National Student Survey (NSS), the Department of French at Queen Mary ranks first among London universities, and is joint fourth in the Russell Group.
+Student satisfaction in the areas of teaching, assessment and feedback, organisation and management, and personal development was higher than for the top quartile of universities nationwide (all subjects).
 Students of French at Queen Mary enjoy a welcoming, intellectually stimulating and supportive academic environment.
 Teaching and research are closely linked, which means that you are taught by specialists in their field.

 What degree programmes are available in French?